-The student body of Youngstown University is represented in all affairs pertaining to it by Student Council, which operates under constitutional powers granted by the college administration.
-The council is composed of representatives from six undergraduate units (the College of Arts and Sciences, the Schools of Business Administration, Education, Engineering, and Music, and the Secretarial School) in proportion to the enrollment in each.
-All meetings of the council are open to all students, and any matter may be brought before a meeting by requesting beforehand that it be included in the agenda for the meeting.
+operates under constitutional powers granted by the college administration.
+The council is composed of representatives from five undergraduate units (the College of Arts and Sciences, the Schools of Business Administration, Engineering, and Music, and the Secretarial School) in proportion to the enrollment in each.
+A member of the faculty and a member of the administrative staff are chosen by the administration to act as advisers to the group.
+All meetings of the council are open to all students, and any matter may be brought before a meeting by requesting that it be included in the agenda for the meeting.

-Student Council exercises concurrently with the Executive Committee of the University Faculty the power to charter all student organizations, to conduct student elections, to hear appeals from groups or individuals, to establish necessary disciplinary regulations, to appoint student members of joint faculty-student committees, and to supervise programs financed from its operating budget.
+Student Council exercises concurrently with the Faculty Executive Committee the power to charter all student organizations, to conduct student elections, to hear appeals from groups or individuals, to establish necessary disciplinary regulations, to appoint student members to joint faculty-student committees, and to supervise programs financed from its operating budget.